*Federal/state sampling and co-pay card rules apply.

 Withdraw LYRICA gradually over a minimum of 1 week.
 Discontinue LYRICA immediately in patients with symptoms of hypersensitivity or angioedema.

 Patients with a creatinine clearance of 30 to 60 mL/min had a greater incidence of discontinuation due to adverse reactions than patients with normal creatinine clearance.
-Adjust the daily dose of LYRICA for patients with reduced renal function (creatinine clearance ≤60 mL/min) and in those undergoing hemodialysis.
+Adjust the daily dose of LYRICA for adult patients with reduced renal function (creatinine clearance ≤60 mL/min) and in those undergoing hemodialysis.
 Administer a supplemental dose of LYRICA immediately following every 4-hour hemodialysis treatment.
+The use of LYRICA in pediatric patients with compromised renal function has not been studied.

 In standard, preclinical in vivo lifetime carcinogenicity studies of LYRICA, an unexpectedly high incidence of hemangiosarcoma was identified in 2 different strains of mice.
 The clinical significance of this finding is unknown.
-In clinical studies across various patient populations comprising 6396 patient-years of exposure in patients >12 years of age, new or worsening preexisting tumors were reported in 57 patients.
+In clinical studies across various patient populations comprising 6396 patient-years of exposure in patients greater than 12 years of age, new or worsening preexisting tumors were reported in 57 patients.